webdiscus/html-bundler-webpack-plugin/README.md

 Default: `true`<br>

-By default, resolves source files in the following attributes:
+By default, resolves source files in the following tags and attributes:

 | Tag      | Attributes                                                                            |
 |----------|---------------------------------------------------------------------------------------|